-This begins a new vision-Vision Two.
-The Lord's personal message to the individual churches is now over.
+In Chapters 1-3, the Lord's personal message to the individual churches is now over.
 He has told them who He is, pointed out their failures, warned, and counseled them to correct their failures.
 He has also given them the great promises of heaven if they will only overcome.
 Now it is time for the churches to see the future events that are coming upon the earth.
 It is time for the churches to know that Jesus Christ is coming back to earth.
 He is going to end the world and establish the kingdom of God forever and ever in a new heaven and earth.
+Chapter 4 begins a new vision-Vision Two.
 In this vision two great things are seen: